Levant: Women in the Jewish Communities after the Ottoman Conquest of 1517

 In accordance with this attitude, we find among the edicts of the sixteenth-century kabbalists of Safed the following regulation: “As much as possible, avoid looking even upon a woman clothed.”
 The well-known kabbalist R. Eliyahu de Vidas (1518–1592) adds: “[A man should] close his eyes to anything he does not need to see and not look upon a married woman, a virgin or a widow […] and [so] follow the verse: ‘He closes his eyes to an evil sight’ […].”
 Elsewhere, de Vidas enumerates the dangers inherent in woman and compares looking upon her to idolatry: “Do not look upon a woman’s beauty by day in order not to fall into impurity by night.
 And that is what is meant by: ‘Let him not turn to false gods’—that is, one who gazes upon a woman’s beauty by day […].”
 We also find this attitude, which attributes evil and impurity to women, in the writings of R. Hayyim Vital (1542–1620) and other kabbalists.

 Unfortunately, there are no extant contemporary sources written by women, since Jewish women in the Levant were, as a matter of course, not literate.
 In this they were different from German and Italian women, who were usually more educated.
 The few letters written to women and by women (most if not all of them with the help of a professional scribe or acquaintance) do not mention their feelings or daily routine, but rather emphasize their urgent needs: food, clothing, bedding or shrouds.
-Any attempt to describe their way of life is based mainly on judicial-halakhic sources, which by their very nature speak of complaints, problems and claims that arose in the community or in the family.
+Any attempt to describe their way of life is based mainly on judicial-The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhic sources, which by their very nature speak of complaints, problems and claims that arose in the community or in the family.
 However, a close reading of the responsa literature and other sources reveals various facets of family life, for good and ill.

 As might be expected in a society where one’s destiny was determined by one’s sex, all the prayers, charms and blessings that accompany a woman during her pregnancy were expressly for the purpose of bearing a male child.
 Among the kabbalistic societies in Safed and their followers, the preference for a son arose from the fear that whoever had no son would have no repose in the afterlife.
 Mothers did not rejoice if they bore daughters, mainly because their status in the family and in society was determined largely by their ability to bear sons, but probably also because they knew all too well the difficulties their daughters would face in the future.
 Also, sons could support the mother in her old age, while daughters left the home and became dependent on their husbands.

-Many fathers saw the birth of a daughter as a “trouble” and their main care was to prepare a dowry and marry her off as soon as possible.
+Many fathers saw the birth of a daughter as a “trouble” – their main concern was preparing a dowry and marrying her off as soon as possible.
 The poor among them often had to raise funds for the dowry by begging.
 The more affluent ones had the trouble of ensuring that money and property given to their daughter upon her marriage would not pass through her to her husband’s family.
 For them, assistance to a son was a more secure investment.
 Assistance to a daughter required legal “trickery” and prompted a need for special edicts that protected the interests of her father’s family.

 The longing for male offspring became even stronger after the expulsion from Spain, not only for economic and religious reasons; following the catastrophes, the separation of families and the tribulations endured by the generations nearest the expulsion gave rise in the sixteenth century to an overwhelming and desperate desire for sons who would continue the family line.
 The expelled ones and the penitents cry out for sons.
 Many of them lost their children before and during the years of wandering and prayers for male offspring appear again and again in their writings.
 The birth of a daughter is not seen as a blessing.

 Another outstanding phenomenon in the sixteenth century is the early age at which girls married.
-Despite the fact that in halakhah the rabbis do not encourage the marriage of minor daughters, the halakhic literature of the time contains so many instances of child marriage among girls that there is no doubt that the marriage of immature girls was an accepted and popular custom.
+Despite the fact that in The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhahthe rabbis do not encourage the marriage of minor daughters, the The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhicliterature of the time contains so many instances of child marriage among girls that there is no doubt that the marriage of immature girls was an accepted and popular custom.
 While it might be that this is connected to the strong need for continuity which characterized the generations nearest the expulsion, it may also be that marriage at an early age was thought to be a safe means of keeping away from sin.
 The betrothal of minor daughters relieved their parents of the constant tension involved in preserving their innocence and modesty.
 Although at the time there was also a tendency to marry sons off at an early age, a father might not betroth his minor son, and the betrothal of a son below thirteen years of age was not valid.
 This did not apply to daughters.

 Since the father’s intention was presumably to benefit his daughter and provide for her future, it would seem that as long as he made the financial and property arrangements, there was no reason for the marriage to fail.
 In a society where the best a woman could hope for was to marry and become a mother, it is obvious that her father would see it as his duty, not just as his right, to marry off his daughter early.
 For him, a good match was one that was economically sound and the bride’s age was of no significance.
 It was expected of her that after the marriage took place she would adapt to her new life as women had always done.
 But the sharp transition from childhood to adulthood was not always successful, which not only caused the parents to involve themselves deeply in the couple’s life, but also led to widespread wife-beating.